louiswilliams/queueup-spotify/README.md

 *Note: All responses send 200 codes on success, 400 on client errors, 403 on unauthorized access, and 500 on server errors.
 4xx errors contain an `error` attribute, with an error description, `error.message`*

-### Authenticated/Unauthenticated Routes
+### Authenticated Routes

 Authenticated routes require the HMAC scheme described below.
-Unauthenticated routes do not need to send any additional headers.
-The `Authorization` header implies the desire to authenticate, and its absense indicates the desire to proceed unauthenticated, if possible.
 An attempt to access an authenticated route without the `Authorization` header or if the user isn't found return 403 errors, all other bad requests return 400 (like an invalid hash).

 ### Authentication